$\sigma$-locales in Formal Topology: sigma -frames in Formal Topology

-\begin{remark} There are several important cases in which a formal cover is inductively generated (according to some general method as describe in \cite{cssv,convergence}).
-Although we are not going to give all details, the idea is to construct $\cov$ as the smallest (basic) cover which satisfies some set of ``axioms'' of the form $a\cov C(a,i)$, for $a\in S$ and $i$ in a given set $I(a)$.\footnote{When $S$ has an inf-semilattice structure, one can always assume, without loss of generality, that both $a\cov\{\top\}$ and all $a\wedge b\cov\{a\}$ are among the axioms, and that $a\wedge b\cov\{u\wedge b\ |\ u\in U\}$ is an axiom whenever $a\cov U$ is an axiom.} If all $C(a,i)$'s are countable subsets of $S$, then the generated cover is $\sigma$-coherent: the proof is by induction on the generation of the cover, of course, and requires $AC_\omega$.
-Many important examples of generated covers share this property, such as (the pointfree versions of) the Cantor space, the Baire space, and the (Dedekind) reals. \end{remark}
+There are several important cases of formal covers which can be inductively generated.
+The general method is described in~\cite{cssv} (see also~\cite{convergence}).
+Although we are not going to give all details, the idea is to construct $\cov$ as the smallest cover which satisfies some set of ``axioms'' of the form $a\cov C(a,i)$, for $a\in S$ and $i$ in some given set $I(a)$.
+When $S$ is assumed to have an inf-semilattice structure, as we always do in this paper, the cover generated by such a set of axioms is the smallest sub-collection $\cov\sub S\times\mathcal{P}(S)$ that satisfies the following clauses: \begin{enumerate} \item if $a\in U$, then $a\cov U$; \item if $a\leq b$ and $b\cov U$, then $a\cov U$; \item if $a\leq b$ and $c\wedge a\cov U$ for all $c\in C(b,i)$, then $a\cov U$; \end{enumerate} (we refer the reader to~\cite{cssv,convergence} for details).